tomjoht/tomjoht.github.io/_posts/2023/02/2023-02-24-build-your-own-standing-desk.md

 {:toc}

 {: .note}
+**Oct 2023 update**: If you're thinking about getting or making a balance board for a standing desk, consider trying the [Movemate standing board](/blog/movemate-review-standing-board) instead.
+Since writing this post, I've switched to using Movemate almost exclusively instead because it offers more movement possibilities.

+{: .note}
 This is the first balance board I've made, so take my approach with a grain of salt here.
 I'm not an experienced balance board DIYer.
 But the board I created seemed to work extremely well.

 ## Finished product